etwk/blog/content/lists/books.md

 ## Health
 - [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive
-- [ ] Beyond Satisfied: A Sex Hacker's Guide to Endless Orgasms, Mind-Blowing Connection, and Lasting Confidence #must
 - [ ] Period (Emma Barnett)
 - [ ] Break Free from Maternal Anxiety: A Self-Help Guide for Pregnancy, Birth and the First Postnatal Year
 - [ ] This Is Assisted Dying: A Doctor's Story of Empowering Patients at the End of Life #must